PatrickWMoore88/ClientTell/README.md

 # **ClientTell CRM**
-A full-featured CRM web application built with Express.js, PostgreSQL, and Pug.
-Designed for managing clients, campaigns, projects, team members, tasks, inovices, and users — with a responsive, polished UI and dynamic filtering.
+> A full-featured CRM web application built with Express.js, PostgreSQL, and Pug.
+Designed for managing clients,campaigns, projects, team members, tasks, inovices, and users — with a responsive, polished UI and dynamic filtering.

 ## **📦 Features:**
 - 🔐 User authentication with admin access control